tlonny/astroparse/README.md

 AstroParse also provides a small set of non-atomic "utility/common" parsers.
 You're encouraged to inspect the source for these parsers as it is a useful resource when it comes to composing your own parsers:

 - `parserText`: parses a specified text string exactly as-is.
 Will not consume input on failure.
+- `parserAlpha`: parses a single alphabetical character (A-Z or a-z).
+Will not consume input on failure.
+- `parserDigit`: parses a single numeric digit (0-9).
+Will not consume input on failure.
+- `parserNewline`: parses a newline sequence, supporting both `\n` and `\r\n`.
+Will not consume input on failure.
 - `parserWhitespace`: parses a (potentially empty) region of whitespace.
 Will never return an error.